World leaders urge cooperation in vaccine hunt, raise US$8 billion

 READ: Trump says up to 100,000 Americans may die from COVID-19

-His prediction was met with scepticism in some quarters, with Germany's Health Minister Jens Spahn warning it could take years for anyone to develop a vaccine.
+His prediction was met with skepticism in some quarters, with Germany's Health Minister Jens Spahn warning it could take years for anyone to develop a vaccine.

 US 'ISOLATING THEMSELVES'